sametert/movies-App/README.md

 * The design is user-friendly and responsive, ensuring smooth performance across different devices.

+## Technologies Used:
+* HTML, CSS, and JavaScript are primarily used to create the user interface.

+* The Fetch API is utilized to exchange data with the TMDB API.

+* Bootstrap or another CSS library can be used for responsive design.

 # Demo

 [You can find the live version](https://sametert.github.io/movies-App/)